“I don't want to medicate my baby!” We get it, nobody does.But the truth is your baby is in pain and not treating reflux can be worse!

 This page is not intended to scare you.
-We'd just like for you to consider the option of treatment with medications that are considered to be safe and using them for a very limited time (normally discontinuing treatment at or before one year of age) or sticking it out, letting your baby continue to have symptoms and potentially suffer the following symptoms which are both short and long term.
+We'd just like for you to consider using medications that are considered to be very safe and using them for a very limited time (normally discontinuing treatment at or before one year of age) rather than sticking it out, letting your baby continue to suffer and potentially acquire both long and short term symptoms.

-Symptoms that can linger: I can't tell you how many times I see posts on social media from Moms telling me that their baby who is now one year old or older and won't eat, is an extremely fussy eater, or has feeding aversions.
+Eating Aversions: Imagine having a cut on your tongue or on your throat.
+Now eat a lemon.
+That is how it feels up and down your baby's throat when it has infant GERD.
+The tissue is raw and inflamed and every time your baby eats, it hurts.
+I can't tell you how many times I see posts on social media from Moms telling me that their baby who is now one year old or older and won't eat, is an extremely fussy eater, or has feeding aversions.
+Have you ever seen a skinny baby?
+It's not pretty.
 This is probably the most devastating symptom from long term pain associated with eating at a very young age and can be difficult to control as the child gets older.
-These eating aversions typically last a long time.
-Every time I run across a finicky child I ask the Mom, "Did your child have reflux as a baby?".
+These eating aversions typically last a long time if not a life time.
+Every time I run across a super finicky child that only eats mild or all white foods, I ask the Mom, "Did your child have reflux as a baby?".
 They are usually shocked by the question and always the reply is "YES!
 How did you know?".
 Of course, the mental association of eating and the reflux related pain at such a young age is not easily overcome.

 Tissue damage is another factor.
 It is true that the tissue in the esophagus can heal but the persistent exposure to acid over months can lead to changes in the esophagus, that may include hiatal hernia development and cellular changes that may lead to a higher likelihood of GERD as an adult.